List of Intercity-Express lines in Germany: 42

 Line 42 connects Hamburg and Munich every two hours.
 Together with line 43, it runs hourly between Hamburg and Dortmund, with line 55 between Dortmund and Cologne, with line 43 between Cologne and Mannheim and with line 11 between Mannheim and Munich.

-A train pair begins and ends in Kiel instead of Hamburg-Altona.
 Individual trains run between Dortmund and Cologne via Bochum, Essen, Duisburg and Düsseldorf instead of via Hagen, Wuppertal and Solingen.